 How Much Do You Need to Retire at Age 62?

-The amount needed to retire at 62 depends on personal expenses, anticipated income sources and life expectancy.
+The amount you’ll need to retire at 62 depends on your personal expenses, anticipated income sources and life expectancy.

 Factoring in Social Security and Other Income Sources

-Unlike those retiring at age 40 or 50, retirees who are 62 years old may have access to Social Security, pensions or annuities, reducing the amount they need in personal savings.
+Unlike those retiring at age 40 or 50, retirees who are 62 years old may have access to Social Security, pensions or annuities.
+These income sources reduce the amount they’ll need in personal savings.
 However, claiming Social Security at 62 results in reduced benefits compared to waiting until full retirement age or later.

-For example, if your full retirement age is 67 and your expected monthly benefit is $2,000, taking benefits at 62 could reduce your payout by up to 30%, meaning you would receive only $1,400 per month instead.
-This lower amount may require you to rely more heavily on personal savings and investment returns.
+For example, if your full retirement age is 67 and your expected monthly benefit is $2,000, taking benefits at 62 could reduce your payout by up to 30%.
+This would mean you would receive only $1,400 per month, instead of the full $2,000.
+This lower amount may mean you need to rely more heavily on personal savings and investment returns.

-On the other hand, additional income sources – such as rental properties, dividends or part-time work – can supplement savings and help stretch retirement funds further.
+On the other hand, additional income sources like rental properties, dividends or part-time work can supplement savings and help stretch retirement funds further.

 What to Consider When Retiring at 62